Teach Your Kids Work Ethic

-Children, even as young as 3 or 4, can do such chores as feeding the pet, watering plants, or emptying the dishwasher.
+Children, even as young as three or four can learn a positive work ethic.
+Doing chore such as feeding the pet, watering plants, or emptying the dishwasher are all great ways to start.
 Parents shouldn't feel they are burdening kids or robbing them of playtime.
 Children want to contribute and do things that make them feel valuable.
 Chores plant the idea that service is expected in the family.
 If we don't invite them to help, we miss an opportunity.
 They want to contribute.

 As children get older, it's important for parents to discuss the meaning and purpose of work.
 This is the time to make it clear that jobs are not done for drudgery's sake but to create value, make products, or serve people or even a greater good.
-A young person needs to learn that there is a purpose to all of this -- that doing a job well makes you a better person and enhances character and self-esteem.
-One way parents can start this discussion with their kids is by sharing their own work experiences -- good and bad -- and talk about the lessons they learned and how they were shaped by those experiences.
+A young person needs to learn that there is a purpose to all of this—that doing a job well makes you a better person and enhances character and self-esteem.
+One way parents can start this discussion with their kids is by sharing their own work experiences—good and bad—and talking about the lessons they learned and how they were shaped by those experiences.

-In real life, work isn't always fun -- sometimes the boss isn't fair, customers are rude, and hours at work seem to drag by.
+In real life, work isn't always fun—sometimes the boss isn't fair, customers are rude, and hours at work seem to drag on.
 Expect teens to complain about their jobs.
-Let them vent -- in fact, encourage it.
+Let them vent—in fact, encourage it.
 After all, adults sometimes gripe about their jobs too.
 But where kids are concerned, parents should be ready to offer encouragement.